kiraleos/rvemu/README.md

     riscv-emulator [OPTIONS] --file <FILE>

 OPTIONS:
     -a, --aliases         Show register ABI names or numeric values (x0-x31) Use with the `--registers` option
     -d, --debug           Print instructions as they are executed -f, --file <FILE>     The path of the file to be executed -h, --help            Print help information
     -i, --interactive     Interactive mode.
-Use with either `--registers` and/or `--debug` -p, --pc <PC>        Custom program counter start address in hex -r, --registers      Show register values after each instruction -V, --version        Print version information
+Use with either `--registers` and/or `--debug` --pc <address>    Override ELF entry point
+    -r, --registers       Show register values after each instruction -s, --stack           Provide a stack of "infinite" size.
+This sets the stack pointer before execution, so it might cause undefined behaviour -V, --version         Print version information
 ```
 ## Example
 ```